 Serenity Farm Animal Sanctuary often resembles a Beatrix Potter illustration.
 Farm animals are all lovingly cared for in a chemical free environment that includes pollinator and vegetable gardens and a certified wildlife habitat.

 The goats are a wonderful part of the sanctuary and often provide amusement.
 Nutmeg, Lily and Charlotte arrived as babies and were bottle fed on the farm.
 Charlotte amuses us with her antics and will climb on anything within reach.
 When Charlotte first arrived she was so tiny she lived in the house and slept on a raised dog bed.
-The most recent additions: Blackie, Bonsai, Blizzie, Basharoo, Boxcar and Bilbo came from an animal sanctuary that closed.
+Blackie, Bonsai, Blizzie, Basharoo, Boxcar and Bilbo came from an animal sanctuary that closed.
 They quickly adjusted to their new life and new friends.
+And our youngest family member, Fievel enjoys the company of our visitors so much that he begins calling them as soon as he hears them arrive.

 Edgar the Mini-Donkey is an absolute sweetheart.
 He loves to have his ears scratched and looks forward to his regular back massages.
 He’s a tolerant fellow and takes everything in stride, even the occasional nibble on his ears from Charlotte.